 4. Make your home inhospitable to rodents

 If you’re not placing traps in potential rodent hot spots and deploying repellents, then you’re giving mice the go-ahead to move in.
-Try using glue traps to monitor your attic or basement – since these traps will catch both mice and insects, they will let you know if you have a problem.
+Try using electronic traps to monitor your attic or basement – they will let you know if you have a problem.
 Just be sure to inspect them regularly.
 Additionally, use natural scent repellents in pantries or drawers and ultrasonic repellents in basements, attics, and rooms with non-rodent pets.

 What if You Already Have Rodents in Your House?

 If you’ve had trouble keeping mice out of your house in the fall and winter or suspect that you might have a rodent problem, be sure to sign up for our eNewsletter to receive more great tips and advice, as well as exclusive updates on our products.
 Have you had a trapping success?
 Share your experiences with us next time you visit Facebook.